nmantani/FileInsight-plugins/README.txt

-Tiny plugins for McAfee FileInsight
+Tiny plugins for McAfee FileInsight hex editor

 These plugins would be useful for extracing malware executables and decoy documents from malicious document files.